Ash Tree Management Plan

 Ramsey County Parks & Recreation created a management plan in response to the effects of emerald ash borer (EAB) on ash trees on county-managed land.

 This plan includes a system-wide inventory and plan for ash tree removal and replacement within the department’s jurisdiction.
-This plan proposes to proactively remove or replace priority ash trees, starting at sites nearest EAB infested areas.
 This approach is more cost-effective and it allows for work to be done in phases.
+As of 2025, priority trees have been removed.
+Removals are ongoing for lower-priority ash, and will continue as funding allows.

 Background